 If you’ve got a really curious kid at home (or are the curious type yourself), then you must have heard this question: where do flies go in the winter?
 It might sound like a funny question but it’s very valid.
 All summer you see them almost everywhere, annoying your pets, getting on your nerves, and making a nuisance of themselves.
 But then winter comes and you can’t see them anymore.

 Everyone knows that bears hibernate in the winter.
 So, why is so little known about this infamous pest?
 Do flies hibernate during the winter?
 Or do they call a meeting to strategize on how to infuriate the human race even further?

-Today, we have dug deep and gone into research to find the answer to this question and we are excited to share this with you.
-So, without further ado, let’s find out, where do flies go in the winter?
+Today, we have dug deep to find the answer to this question and are excited to share it with you.
+So, without further ado, let’s find out where flies go in the winter.

-The first answer we got to this was: To the glass foundry to be turned to bluebottles!
-Okay, we confess, that was stolen from an online kids jokes site.
-But that was just to liven the air a little.
-Now, let’s really get straight to business.
+During our research, the first answer we got to this was, “To the glass foundry to be turned to bluebottles!”
+Okay…maybe we got that from a site with jokes for kids.
+But that was just to lighten the mood a little.
+Now, let’s really get to business.

 Life Cycle of a Fly

 It might seem hard to believe with their omnipresence and unswattability, but flies aren’t immortal.
 In fact, adult flies only live about 15–30 days.
 But, with their short lifespans, why do they seem to never reduce in population?
 The answer is that they have a very high reproduction rate.